aws-samples/sagemaker-custom-project-templates/sm-project-tf-gitlab/README.md

 ## Instructions

-### Step 1: Create AWS CodeStar Connection for GitHub Integration

-1. In this example we will be using GitHub as the Source Code repository to store our Machine Learning Code.
-2. We will use AWS CodeStar service to set up the GitHub repo connection with AWS.
-3. Follow the instructions provided [in this link for the CodeStart Connection](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-walkthrough-3rdgit.html#sagemaker-proejcts-walkthrough-connect-3rdgit)
-4. Note the AWS CodeStar Connection ARN.

-### Step 2: Enable CloudFormation CommandRunner Utility in your AWS account
+### Step 1: Enable CloudFormation CommandRunner Utility in your AWS account

 1. As mentioned earlier, we will be using CommandRunner Utility to run the second package of the Terraform Code to provision the ML pipeline resources.
 2. CommandRunner is not enabled by default, we will need to register it to start using it.
 3. Follow the instructions provided [in this link for the CommandRunner set up](https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-commandrunner-stack/)

-### Step 3: Terraform Installation.
+### Step 2: Terraform Installation.
 1. Install Terraform on your development machine.
 [Reference Link](https://learn.hashicorp.com/tutorials/terraform/install-cli)

-### Step 4: Configure AWS permissions in your development machine.
+### Step 3: Configure AWS permissions in your development machine.
 1. Make sure your development machine has AWS permissions configured to provision the AWS resources using Terraform.
 [Reference Link](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

-### Step 5: Service Catalog Set up.
+### Step 4: Service Catalog Set up.
 1. Clone this GitHub repository. __"git clone https://github.com/aws-samples/sagemaker-custom-project-templates.git"__.
 2. Navigate to the "Service Catalog Set up" directory.
 Run __"cd sm-project-tf-github/service-catalog-setup/"__.
 3. Update the __"terraform.tfvars"__ file as per your organization environment.